dahlia/fedify/docs/manual/federation.md

 See the [*Getting an authenticated `DocumentLoader`* section](./context.md#getting-an-authenticated-documentloader) for details.

-### `contextLoader`
+### `contextLoaderFactory`

-*This API is available since Fedify 0.8.0.*
+*This API is available since Fedify 1.4.0.*

-A JSON-LD context loader function that the `Federation` object uses to load remote JSON-LD contexts.
-The type of the function is the same as the `documentLoader` function, but their purposes are different (see also [*Document loader vs. context loader* section](./context.md#document-loader-vs-context-loader)).
+A factory function to get a JSON-LD context loader that the `Federation` object uses to load remote JSON-LD contexts.
+The type of the factory is the same as the `documentLoaderFactory`, but their purposes are different (see also [*Document loader vs. context loader* section](./context.md#document-loader-vs-context-loader)).

 ### `allowPrivateAddress`